1099-B Converter Free Preview

 1099-B Field Form 8949 Column

-Description of property Column (a)
+Description / security name Column (a)

 Date acquired Column (b)

-Date sold Column (c)
+Date of sale Column (c)

 Proceeds Column (d)

-Cost or other basis Column (e)
+Cost or adjusted basis Column (e)

-Gain or loss Column (h)
+Net gain or loss Column (h)

 Schedule D: The Summary